12casper3/temporary/README.md

 The framework has an `DebugHeader` to provide useful feedback to the developer by means of console logs and statistics.

 ### Codeline Organization
 The codeline organization of a system is all about the structure of the code base itself and how the project is managed in terms of releases.
 The code base structure of the project is not very special, besides the regular git folders and required configuration files.
-There is one 'src' folder containing the packages as already showed in the model structure model.
+There is one `src` folder containing the packages as already showed in the model structure model.

 As mentioned, since recently the project has a working CI environment.
 Every commit is built by Travis to reduce the risk of releasing failing code.